 Thursday, November 30, 2017

-O Father, you called St. Andrew from the net of the world to the wonderful fisher of men for the proclamation of the Gospel.
-Please also make us taste the sweetness of the heavenly Father and make us to be your beloved children.
-So that we can open our heart to you with full confidence in order to allow it to be made and be processed by the eyes and words of your beloved Son, our Lord Jesus, and that together with Him, we bring the joyful news of your merciful love to our brothers and sisters, which makes, that our life more beautiful.
+O Father, you called St. Andrew from the net of the world to become the wonderful fisher of men for the proclamation of the Gospel.
+Please also make us taste the sweetness of the heavenly Father and make us to be your beloved children, so that we can open our heart to you with full confidence in order to allow it to be made and formed by the eyes and words of your beloved Son, our Lord Jesus, and that together with Him, we bring the joyful news of your merciful love to our brothers and sisters, which makes our life more beautiful.

-* The verb "saw", repeated twice, first in reference to Andrew and his brother, then James and John, brings all the strength and intensity of a gaze that comes from the heart, from deep.
-Thus the Lord sees us: our readers in, with loving attention browse the pages of our lives, knows everything about us, everything he loves.
+* The verb "saw", repeated twice, first in reference to Andrew and his brother, then James and John, brings all the strength and intensity of a gaze that comes deep from the heart.
+Thus the Lord sees us, as readers, with loving attention to browse the pages of our lives, and who knows everything about us, everything He loves.

-* It is no accident that Matthew often uses the vocabulary to describe this episode of family vocation, encounter with the Lord Jesus we find four times the word "brother" and two times the word "father."
-We brought home our principle of life, where we discover that we too are sons and brothers.
-Jesus enters our reality in this most human, most us, more everyday, enters the flesh, in the heart, in my entire life.
-It is recovered, to make us be born again.
+* It is no accident that Matthew often uses a particular vocabulary to describe this episode of family vocation.
+In this encounter with the Lord Jesus we find the word "brother" four times and the word "father"two times.
+We discover that we too are sons and brothers.
+Jesus enters our reality in a most human way everyday.
+He enters the fl esh, in the heart, in my entire life, to make us born again.

 * "Follow me."
-These are his words, simple and clear: he asks us to set out, to move, we, like him, "Come."
-It 'nice feeling to awaken from this voice that reaches us and is stronger, sweeter than the voice of the waters of the sea in the world, noisy and confused.
-When he speaks to the heart, becomes a great calm, calm returns.
-And then we also offer on course, marks the path to follow, does not let us lose, "Behind me," says the Lord.
-Just accept the invitation, just accept Him to know more, we just follow him, he is to open the road.
+These are His words, simple and clear.
+He asks us to set out, to move, to "come to Him."
+It is a nice feeling to awaken to this voice that reaches us and is stronger and sweeter than the voice of the waters of the sea in the world which are noisy and confused.
+When He speaks to the heart, it becomes a great calm, and calm returns.
+Then He offers a course, marks the path to follow, and does not let us lose.
+"Follow me," says the Lord.
+Just accept the invitation, accept Him to know more, and just follow him as He opens the road.

 "They left and followed."
-The two brothers, the first called Peter and Andrew, they become for us the beginning of this journey, as a clear, strong, sure.
-They teach us to do the moves, the movement, choices.
-"Release" and "Forward" became the key verbs, the words written in the heart.
-Yes, because maybe it will happen more often have to do these operations on the inside, in the secret soul, where only we can see.
-Where only the Lord is faithful, even for us it does this wonderful word of gospel, so bright and strong that changes your life.
+The two brothers, the first called, Peter and Andrew, become for us the beginning of this journey, as a clear, strong decision.
+They teach us to do the moves, the movement, to choose.
+"Release" and "Forward" become the key verbs and the words are written in the heart.
+Maybe we will often have to make these changes on the inside, in the secret soul, where only we can see.
+This is where the Lord is faithful.
+For us it does this wonderful thing, this word of the Gospel, so bright and strong that it changes your life.

 * "Now."
-Twice, Matthew shows us in welcoming the readiness of the disciples the Lord is passing by, his gaze, his voice for them.
-They do not put obstacles, no doubt, have no fear, but trust him blindly, respond immediately, saying yes to that Love.
+Matthew shows us twice the welcoming and readiness of the disciples as the Lord is passing by, with His gaze and His voice for them.
+They do not put up obstacles.
+There is no doubt or fear, and they trust Him blindly and respond immediately, saying yes to that Love.

-In a crescendo, Matthew sliding before our eyes all the elements that inspired the scene, on the shore of the sea: nets, boats, the father ... it slips away into the background, is left aside.
-There remains only the Lord who goes before and behind him, called the four, new men, that they carry our name, the story that God wrote for us.
+In a crescendo, Matthew slides before our eyes all the elements that inspired the scene on the shore of the sea: nets, boats, the father, then it slips away into the background and is left aside.
+There remains only the Lord who goes before, and behind Him are the four new, called men.
+They carry our name, the story that God wrote for us.

-* The horizon of this Gospel story, and then the grace that God still does for us is the sea, a clear sea, which has a name, its geography.
-I can, before the Word of God, at this moment, to give a precise face the horizon of my life?
-I have the inner peace to lay bare before the eyes of Christ, my life as it is, my Galilee, my sea?
-Did I fear that the water in my heart, like a menacing sea, dark, enemy?
-I can allow the Lord to walk through my bank?
-I can let myself look like Andrea, as Simon, James and John?
+* The horizon of this Gospel story and the grace that God still does for us is like the sea, a clear sea, which has a name and a geography.
+Can I, before the Word of God, at this moment, give a precise image of the horizon of my life?
+Do I have the inner peace to lay bare my life as it is, my Galilee, my sea, before the eyes of Christ?
+Do I fear that water in my heart, like a menacing sea, dark and empty?
+Can I allow the Lord to walk along my bank?
+Can I let myself look like Andrew, or as Simon, James or John?

-* And if I'm silent at this moment, if I leave the steps of Jesus really are as close to me to leave my poor sand on his prints of love, friendship, then I have the courage to let me get by His eyes full of light?
-Or continue to hide a bit ', to escape, to hide somewhere in part, that I do not want to see or accept?
+* And if I'm silent at this moment, if I believe the steps of Jesus really are as close to me as to leave my poor sand on His prints of love and friendship, then do I have the courage to let myself look into His eyes full of light?
+Or do I continue to hide a bit, to escape, to hide somewhere such that I do not want to see or accept?

-And again, I let him talk to me, tell me, perhaps for the first time: "Come after me"?
-Or prefer to just keep listening to the sound of the sea, its waves of invading, broken?
+And again, do I let Him talk to me, tell me, perhaps for the first time: "Come after me"?
+Or do I prefer to just keep listening to the sound of the sea, its waves invading and breaking on the shore?

-* This Gospel speaks to me very strongly of the company of brothers, I speak of my being son, lays bare the deepest part of the heart, enter the intimacy of home.
-Perhaps this is the place where there is more pain for me, where I do not feel understood, accepted and loved as I?
-For the Lord puts his finger in my wound?
-Brothers, father, mother, friends ...
+* This Gospel speaks to me very strongly of the company of brothers.
+I speak of my being a son.
+It lays bare the deepest part of the heart, like the intimacy of home.
+Perhaps this is the place where there is more pain for me, where I do not feel understood, accepted and loved as I am?
+For the Lord puts His finger in my wound.
+Brothers, father, mother, friends...
 Jesus is all this for me, and much more.
-I feel it really so?
-There is room for Him in my house?
+Do I really feel it?
+Is there room for Him in my house?
 And how is my relationship with him?
-As a brother, friend, son?
-Or do you only know from a distance, the surface of escape?
+Is it as a brother, or friend, or a son?
+Do you only know from a distance?

-* It seems very clear that this passage the Lord does great things in the life of the disciples: "I make you fishers of men," he tells them.
-How to react to this discovery?
-I let myself be touched by Him, truly, really?
-I want to let me change your life?
-With Him I want to start a new adventure, looking for brothers and sisters who need to meet, to know, to feel loved by his infinite love?
+* It seems very clear that in this passage the Lord does great things in the life of the disciples.
+"I will make you fishers of men" He tells them.
+How do you react to this discovery?
+Do I let myself be touched by Him, really and truly?
+Do you want to let Him change your life?
+With Him I want to start a new adventure, looking for brothers and sisters who need to meet, to know and to feel loved by His infinite love?
 I can be a fisher of men, like Andrew and his brothers.

-* We have just one thing: the decision, the decision to follow the Lord, to walk behind him tried to stop a moment longer ...
-What I have to leave today to take this step important?
-What is holding me back, I silt, which does not allow me to move?
-What weight in my heart, soul?
-Perhaps born in me the need to confess, to open my heart.
-Porto now written into the look that he has laid on me, his words, stronger than the sound of the sea, I can not pretend nothing happened.
-The Lord is in the past has left a mark.
-I am no longer that of my first ...
-I mean yes, as Andrew.
+* We have just one thing: the decision to follow the Lord and to walk behind Him.
+What do I have to leave today to take this important step?
+What is holding me back which does not allow me to move?
+What weight in my heart, my soul?
+Perhaps I have in me the need to confess, to open my heart.
+My answer is now written into the look that He has laid on me, His words being stronger than the sound of the sea and I can not pretend that nothing has happened.
+The Lord has left a mark.
+I am no longer what I was.
+I mean yes, as did Andrew.
 Amen.